Welcome!

 Debt Indexation and the Fiscal Theory of the Price Level

-Abstract: In this paper, we analyze the importance of inflation-indexation of a part of government debt.
-We first establish that the degree to which uncovered sovereign spending shocks are inflationary is increasing in the share of inflation-indexed debt in the overall government debt portfolio.
-We leverage this finding to introduce inflation-indexed debt in a model of the Fiscal Theory of the Price Level (FTPL), where we show that: (i) even absent further frictions, inflation-indexed debt makes the price level backward-looking (i.e., it becomes a state variable), (ii) it tightens bounds that pin down 'active fiscal policy', and (iii) in a calibrated HANK model, a one percentage point increase in the share of inflation-indexed debt in overall government debt increases the volatility of the response of inflation to government spending by up to 4% relative to a no-indexed debt baseline case in a world of fiscal dominance.
+Abstract: In this paper, we analyze the importance of inflation-indexation of a part of the stock of government debt.
+We establish empirically using both Local Projections and a narratively identified specific fiscal shock that sovereign deficit shocks are more inflationary when the share of government-issued inflation-indexed debt is higher.
+We leverage this finding to introduce inflation-indexed debt in macroeconomic models focusing on interactions of fiscal and monetary policy through policy rules, where we show that: (i) even absent further frictions, inflation-indexed debt makes the price level backward-looking (i.e., it becomes a jump-state variable), (ii) it tightens bounds that pin down 'active fiscal policy', (iii) it allows us to discriminate to some degree between 'fiscally-led' mechanisms and 'HANK-type' mechanisms surpassing Ricardian equivalence, and (iv) in a calibrated HANK model, a one percentage point increase in the share of inflation-indexed debt in overall government debt increases the volatility of the response of inflation to government spending by 3% relative to a no-indexed debt baseline case in a world of fiscal dominance, while there is no sizable effect under monetary dominance.

 Work in progress